Spatio-temporal probabilistic forecast using MMAF-guided learning: Results and Discussions

-Figure \ref{rankhist} visualizes the prediction intervals (via empirical quantile ranges of the ensemble forecasts) at various confidence levels, corresponding to increasing probability levels from $10\%$ to $95\%$ and a pooled PIT histogram across $100$ time horizons for the $5$th spatial position in the case of the GAU data set determined for the models in Table \ref{tab:bestofthebest}.
-Moreover, given that in the training of the stochastic feed-forward neural networks, the value of the CRPS score changes slightly between the smallest model $10^2$ and the one appearing in the Table \ref{tab:bestofthebest}, we also showcase such diagnostic plots to determine if using small feed-forward neural networks achieves comparable performance with the other models.
+As last proof of the forecasting quality of MMAF-guided learning, we plot in Figure \ref{rankhist} the prediction intervals (via empirical quantile ranges of the ensemble forecasts) corresponding to a nominal value from $10\%$ to $95\%$ and a pooled PIT histogram across $40$ time horizons for the $8$th spatial position in the case of the 2mT data set and the related models in Table \ref{tab:bestofthebest}.
+Both are \emph{visual diagnostic tools} to evaluate the calibration of ensemble forecast distributions.
 As can be observed, the test data set lies within the prediction intervals and respects their nominal value across setups.
-Instead, we observe that the PIT histogram has the best behaviors for the SFNN and the DiffSTG models from Table \ref{tab:bestofthebest}, with a slight deterioration in the case of the smallest neural network $10^2$.
-Similar behavior is observed at every spatial position analyzed in the raster and also in the NIG and OLR frameworks.
-We can then conclude that the forecast obtained using stochastic feed-forward neural networks has comparable quality to those determined within a diffusion framework, but at lower computational cost.
+The prediction intervals generated by the SFNNs typically follow the trajectory of the test data more closely than in the other setups.
+The PIT histograms have the best behavior (closeness to a uniform distribution's histogram) for the SFNN.
+A similar behavior is observed for the prediction interval and the PIT histograms at every spatial position analyzed in the raster, as well as in the GAU and NIG frameworks.

+All in all, the results of this section highlight what has been observed so far when using a \emph{theory-guided machine learning methodology}.
+Guiding the training routine with information from a data generation process enables the design of methodologies with performance comparable to that of a \emph{pure data-driven generative model} using a smaller amount of data and a more efficient training routine.